Process

 Elaboration

 The elaboration phase is when collaboration and perspective weigh in on those ideas.
-It’s vital to understand, that no matter what instincts one may have or what the imperfect data sources reveal, all ideas need to go through a pressure of verification.
+It’s vital to understand, that no matter what instincts one may have or what the imperfect data sources reveal, all ideas need to go through a pressure of validation.

 Testing